“If you don’t find a way to make money while you sleep, you will work until you die”

 First and foremost you have to be writing about things people want to hear about and are interested in.

-You aren’t going to get anywhere if you’re not giving people what they want.
+You aren’t going to get anywhere if you’re not giving people what they want, so make sure you’re creating a blog with popular content.

 A great way to do this is to check out other blogs and forums in your niche.
 This is where people leave their comments and ask questions on what they want to know…